alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Where should we place the minimap?

-You will be asking, does the position of the minimap matter?
-The truth is that yes, it affects above all the fast-paced games such as **First Person Shooters** where you usually put the minimap on the left.
+You may be thinking, does the position of the minimap matter?
+The truth is that yes, it affects above all in fast-paced games such as **First Person Shooters** where you usually put the minimap on the left.
 This is because our western culture tends to [pay more attention to the left part of the screen](http://www.useit.com/alertbox/horizontal-attention.html)

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/black.gif)